AI-Making-Movies/aimms-docs/docs/getting-started/installation.md

 ## Download and Installation

-AIMMS is distributed as a standalone application that requires no installation:
+AIMMS is distributed as a standalone application:

 ### Step 1: Download

-1. Visit the official AIMMS website
+1. Visit the official AIMMS website *(coming soon)*
 2. Download the latest version for your platform
 3. Choose the appropriate file for your operating system:
    - **Windows**: `aimms_windows_x64.zip`